The Mirrors, Focuser, and Tube Ring

-The FirstLight 8” Dobsonian is seemingly a relatively normal 8” f/6 Newtonian on a Dobsonian mount.
-However, upon closer inspection, it’s a little obvious that the scope uses tooling and parts from other telescopes in some way.
+The FirstLight 8″ Dobsonian looks like a normal 8″ f/6 Newtonian on a Dobsonian mount.
+But when I looked at the scope more closely, it became pretty clear that it uses tools and parts from other telescopes in some way.
 The most obvious parts of this, to me, are the large hub for the secondary mirror and the focuser on the telescope.
 The secondary mirror in the FirstLight 8” is only 2” across, but the holder for it is 2.5” wide.
 This extra, unnecessary obstruction reduces contrast in the telescope, leading to slightly inferior planetary images.
-As for why it’s there, the answer is simple – the secondary hub is lifted from Explore Scientific’s 8” f/4 and f/5 Newtonians which have larger secondary mirrors.
-While the unnecessary extra obstruction is a bit annoying, it doesn’t seriously impact usage, and unlike most other mass-market Dobsonian telescopes these days you can collimate the secondary with a Phillips head screwdriver rather than an Allen key, a nice touch.
+As for why it’s there, the answer is simple: the secondary hub is lifted from Explore Scientific’s 8” f/4 and f/5 Newtonians, which have larger secondary mirrors.
+While the unnecessary extra obstruction is a bit annoying, it doesn’t seriously impact usage, and unlike most other mass-market Dobsonian telescopes these days, you can collimate the secondary with a Phillips head screwdriver rather than an Allen key; a nice touch.

-As for the primary mirror – the primary of the FirstLight 8” is easily collimated, with thumbscrews rather than the Philips heads of some other manufacturers.
-The mirror itself is of high quality and delivers splendid, sharp images at both low and high magnifications, it shows beautiful, clear images.
+As for the primary mirror, I noticed that the primary of the FirstLight 8” is easily collimated with thumbscrews rather than the Philips heads of some other manufacturers.
+The mirror itself is of high quality, and at both low and high magnifications, it shows beautiful, clear images.

-The other major oddity of the FirstLight 8” Dobsonian is its 2.5” (really 2”) hexagonal rack-and-pinion focuser.
-This high-quality focuser is lifted, again, from faster Newtonian reflectors intended for imaging – but more importantly, for whatever reason, it requires that an included extension tube be installed to reach focus with almost any eyepiece, you have to install the extension tube that comes with it.
-This makes the eyepiece about 8 inches away from the tube wall (the focuser itself without the extension is already unusually tall).
+The other major oddity of the Explore Scientific FirstLight 8” Dobsonian is its 2.5” (really 2”) hexagonal rack-and-pinion focuser.
+This high-quality focuser is lifted, again, from faster Newtonian reflectors intended for imaging.
+But more importantly, to reach focus with almost any eyepiece, you have to install the extension tube that comes with it.
+This makes the eyepiece about 8 inches away from the tube wall (the focuser is already unusually tall without the extension).
 Most Dobsonians have a focal plane only a few inches from the tube wall.
-Having the focus further out means that the secondary mirror must be bigger than usual or else wide-angle eyepieces might vignette, and it means the focuser body itself is more likely to sag and the scope is usually more tricky to balance.
+Having the focus further out means that the secondary mirror must be bigger than usual, or else wide-angle eyepieces might vignette, and it means the focuser body itself is more likely to sag, and the scope is usually trickier to balance.
 While sagging isn’t a problem thanks to the 2.5” hex focuser’s high build quality, I can’t help but find this design choice a little strange.
-Thankfully it works quite well despite the unusuality of the arrangement.
+Thankfully, it works quite well, despite the unusuality of the arrangement.

-The FirstLight 8” Dobsonian also has two finder brackets, on either side of the focuser.
-Unfortunately, they only accept Explore Scientific and some Meade finderscopes, so you’ll need an adapter or have to swap them with standard Synta/Vixen-style finderscope brackets.
+The FirstLight 8” Dobsonian also has two finder brackets, one on either side of the focuser.

-The FirstLight 8” has a number of design improvements to its mount compared to the other non-premium 8” Dobsonians on the market that makes it far superior to its competitors.
+I noted that the FirstLight 8” has a number of design improvements to its mount compared to the other non-premium 8” Dobsonians on the market that make it far superior to its competitors.

-For starters – the altitude bearings.
-Most cheap Dobsonians use either plastic circles less than ten inches across pivoting on nylon pads, which produces mostly-smooth motions – however, add a heavy eyepiece to the top of the scope and you’ll suddenly find it drooping over, unless you either have springs (in the case of the Orion XT and Apertura DT Dobsonians) or magnetic counterweights (which will produce the opposite problem when you remove the heavy eyepiece).
+For starters, the altitude bearings.
+Most cheap Dobsonians I’ve seen use plastic circles less than ten inches across, pivoting on nylon pads, which produce mostly smooth motions.
+But if you put a heavy eyepiece on top of the scope, it will fall over unless it has springs (like the Orion XT and Apertura DT Dobsonians) or magnetic counterweights, which will cause the opposite problem when the heavy eyepiece is taken off.
 The only other solution is to lock up the altitude axis, which results in sticky, jerky, and stiff motions with the telescope.
-The Zhumell Dobsonians attempt to work around this problem with ball bearings that slide up and down the telescope tube to adjust for different eyepieces, but they have limited travel and you’re left with the same drooping/swinging problem unless you either lock up the altitude motions or constantly shift the bearings back and forth when you swap eyepieces.
+The Zhumell Dobsonians attempt to work around this problem with ball bearings that slide up and down the telescope tube to adjust for different eyepieces.
+But they have limited travel, and you’re left with the same drooping/swinging problem unless you either lock up the altitude motions or constantly shift the bearings back and forth when you swap eyepieces.

-Rather than adopting either of the aforementioned two (flawed) approaches, the FirstLight 8” has large, semi-circular bearings, attached to tube rings.
-As was mentioned previously, the rings allow you to rotate the tube to put the eyepiece at whatever angle you want, have much more travel in either direction to compensate for the bottom- or top-heaviness, and the large diameter of the bearings means that the center of gravity of the scope simply doesn’t shift as much relative to the bearings with heavy eyepieces and accessories, which means that you likely won’t have to adjust them at all between eyepieces.
+Rather than adopting either of the aforementioned two (flawed) approaches, the FirstLight 8” has large, semi-circular bearings attached to tube rings.
+As was mentioned previously, the rings allow you to rotate the tube to put the eyepiece at whatever angle you want.
+They also have much more travel in either direction to compensate for the bottom/top-heaviness.
+And the large diameter of the bearings means that the center of gravity of the scope simply doesn’t shift as much relative to the bearings with heavy eyepieces and accessories, which means that you likely won’t have to adjust them at all between eyepieces.
 The large altitude bearings also have the added advantage of smoother motions than their smaller counterparts on other telescopes, and they look prettier too.